Graduate Student Resources

-Please go to about our department and contact a faculty member that most closely fits your research interest.
+Please visit our faculty page and contact a faculty member that most closely fits your research interest.

 Once you have an advisor confirmed, you can proceed with the application process.
 You will need to enter your advisor’s name on the application under Identified Faculty.

 Step 2: Gather all necessary information for your graduate school application